Every full moon is named for the season, and August’s full moon is known as the Sturgeon Moon.

 Seasonal flowers and scavenged natural items are always good additions to your altar.
-What is currently blooming in your garden that you can harvest as a tribute.
+Consider what is currently blooming in your garden that you can harvest as a tribute.
 Search for unique stones, shells, bones, moss, bark, driftwood, nuts, or even antlers that have been naturally shed.

 The best crystals to use with the Sturgeon Moon are tigers eye, garnet, red agate, and carnelian.
-Any full moon is an optimal time to charge your crystals in the moonlight, and the Sturgeon Moon is no exception.
+Most full moons are an optimal time to charge your crystals in the moonlight, and the Sturgeon Moon is no exception.
 Since this supermoon represents prosperity and abundance, it brings intense positive energy to purify any accumulated negative energy.

-Making moon water is another wonderful way to tap into the Sturgeon Moon’s prosperity.
+Making moon water is a wonderful way to tap into the Sturgeon Moon’s prosperity.
 You might also consider holding a harvest ritual and doing some protection magic as you prepare for the darkest part of the year.
 Although the days are still long, we’re slowly but steadily losing daylight every day.

 There’s a lot of energy coming from the summer full moons.
 If you’re struggling to cope with it, think about adding relaxing activities to your ritual.
 Spend some time in your thriving garden and feel the seasonal prosperity all around you.
 Give grounding (also called earthing) a try by making prolonged skin contact with the earth so your body can transfer electrons and heal.